-I remember Joan’s Christmas Eve Birthday Parties and the one that Janelle and I had to carry our Nana to bed.
+I remember Joan’s Christmas Eve Birthday Parties and the one that Janelle and I had to carry our Nana to bed because she had, i bit too much to drink.
 I remember cooking all the food for my nana’s wake. 🙁

 I remember that at Christmas in our family we always make everything from scratch (I come from a long line of great cooks) with most of the produce coming from someones garden, including the chickens and ducks.
 I managed to not cook at Christmas for years, but Jen (who usually did most of the cooking) figured out that I could really cook and put me in charge of organising and cooking for Christmas.
 It happened about 7 years ago when she saw me cook a roast dinner for 12 people without breaking a sweat!
 I saw the exact moment it happened in her eyes and I thought ah well, that’s it for me now, I got a phone call about 2 weeks later! :)))

 I remember the degustation dinner at what was then Rockpool in Sydney (2004) that transformed the way I thought about food!

 Kylie Kwong cooking dinner for Mum and I at Billy Kwongs and tasting her Crispy Skinned Duck with citrus sauce for the very first time!

 Honestly I don’t know what to say about this restaurant???
 I remember every mouth full like it was yesterday and I think I must still dream about some of the dishes that we ate because I wake up with taste sensations in my mouth and thinking about the (not enough superlatives) food!